 According to various reports, members who rent their personal vehicles make an average of $500 a month through these services.

-And like the rest of the communal economy that has disrupted everything from how we date to where we stay on vacation, peer-to-peer car sharing is catching on.
+It's probably no surprise, then,that his peer-to-peer car-sharing is catching on.
 According to a Washington Post study from March, “nearly 5 million people have signed up to rent or drive vehicles via Turo in the past two years, and the company is already valued at around $700 million.”

 What’s more, Getaround is operational in 14 U.S. cities and boasts more than a half-million users.